AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-view-ui-extensibility.md

 ## Adding UI Extensibility Component on Assets View UI{#Adding-UI-Extensibility-Component-on-Assets-View}

+1. See [Getting Started](https://developer.adobe.com/uix/docs/getting-started/) for essential information on UI Extensions and the Adobe App Builder framework.
+Learn how UI Extensibility enables integration of custom logic and UI within Adobe Experience Cloud services and understand the architecture and workflow for implementing UI Extensions.
+1. See [Guides](https://developer.adobe.com/uix/docs/guides/) for general information regarding UI Extensibility, including local environment setup, local preview, publishing, and management.
-1. See [Common Concepts in Creating Extensions](https://developer.adobe.com/uix/docs/services/aem-assets-view/api/commons/) to understand the fundamentals required to develop an extension for the AEM Assets View.
+1. See [Common Concepts in Creating Extensions](https://developer.adobe.com/uix/docs/services/aem-assets-view/api/commons/) to understand the fundamentals required to develop an UI extension for the AEM Assets View.
-1. Add custom side panels to the interface.
+1. Add custom side panels to the Assets View interface.
 The host application(Assets View) manages these panels to handle UI interactions such as toggling and deep linking.
 Extensions use the `aem/assets/details/1` extension point to integrate custom panels that specifies properties, such as panel ID, title, and content URL.
 Developers register custom panels with the `getPanels()` method and build routes to display custom content.
 For detailed implementation, including API references and code examples, see [Details View](https://developer.adobe.com/uix/docs/services/aem-assets-view/api/details-view/).
-1. Set up your local environment and Experience the process of developing UI extensions firsthand by creating your first UI extension.
+1. Set up your local environment and Experience the process of developing UI extensions in Assets view firsthand by creating your first UI extension.
 See [Step-by-step AEM Assets View Extension Development](https://developer.adobe.com/uix/docs/services/aem-assets-view/extension-development/) for more details.
 1. Set up your app using the AIO CLI to generate the basic extension structure and required code.
 See [Code Generation for AEM Assets View](https://developer.adobe.com/uix/docs/services/aem-assets-view/code-generation/) for detailed information.
 1. Test your extensions locally to ensure that they work as expected before deployment.
 Run your extension in a fully isolated environment or with partial isolation and connect your extension to the production AEM Assets View for testing.
 See [Troubleshooting - AEM Assets View Extensibility](https://developer.adobe.com/uix/docs/services/aem-assets-view/debug/) for detailed information.

-See [Guides](https://developer.adobe.com/uix/docs/guides/) for general information regarding UI Extensibility, including local environment setup, local preview, publishing, and management.